 One stipulation of the gift is that the site be used to serve the University’s educational goals.
 Currently, in the spring, two days a week, our archaeological field school conducts excavations at the site and uses a laboratory building on the grounds.
 To better protect the site and to serve these goals, 2009 to 2010, at a cost of a half million dollars, The School completed renovation of the 20th-century residence, laboratory, and guesthouse.

-The School of Anthropology invites scholars from all anthropological subdisciplines to apply to the Residential Scholar Program, which offers the scholar residence in the School’s beautifully restored adobe home, consisting of a living room (with a working corner fireplace), kitchen, bedroom, bath, and an enclosed porch that is ideal for a home office.
-The scholar will also have Internet throughout the complex and, except for long distance calls, the Program will pay utilities.
+The School of Anthropology invites scholars from all anthropological subdisciplines to apply to the Residential Scholar Program which offers the scholar residence in the School’s beautifully restored adobe home, consisting of a living room (with a working corner fireplace), kitchen, bedroom, bath and an enclosed porch that is ideal for a home office.
+The scholar will have access to Wifi (http://policy.arizona.edu/information-technology/acceptable-use-computers-and-networks) throughout the complex and, except for long distance calls, the School will pay utilities.
+Please be aware that although UIR is located within the Indian Ridge neighborhood, the house is on a large plot of land and can feel isolated from neighbors.
+The scholar will encounter desert wildlife and must be comfortable living on a property that has rural characteristics.
+The site has a caretaker that lives in a guest house on the property, and there are some shared responsibilities for site maintenance of the University Indian Ruins.
 During residency, the scholar will be expected to contribute to the teaching mission in the School of Anthropology through a lecture, workshop, or other form of scholarly interaction on University main campus and to give a public lecture at the University Indian Ruin site.

 Scholars must hold a Ph.D.
 Proposed residencies are by semesters of fall, spring, summer, or a combination of two or all three.
 The fall semester starts in August/September; spring semester in January; and summer in May/June.
-If you are interested in any portion then you should submit your application by March 14th of the previous year as most considerations will be made at that time.
+If you are interested in any portion then you should submit your application by December 14, 2018 as most considerations will be made at that time.
 After selections are made, should there be any vacancies for the spring and summer semesters then an additional call will be made.
 An application should include a CV and a letter of interest that explains the contribution the applicant will make to the School’s scholarly community.

-- Spring semester (can include the following summer)
+- Spring semester (may include the following summer) 2020

-or via email to Anthro@email.Arizona.edu.
+You may send your application via email to Rayshma Pereira at email@example.com.
 Please note Residential Scholar Program in the subject field.